azkaNoreen/azkaNoreen/README.md

 🧐ABOUT ME🚀

-- 🔭 I’m continuously working on kowing and improving myself.
+- 🔭 I’m continuously working on knowing and improving myself.
 - ⚡ Like to create android apps.
 - 🤔 Eager to know more about python and automation.
 - 🌱 Loves to Learn new things.